 Why?

-That’s how great ideas earn an untimely death, and you may find yourself one day in the frustrating position of discovering that your great idea has been done by someone else who is living the dream you should have led.
+That’s how great ideas earn an untimely death, and you may find yourself one day in the frustrating position of discovering that your great idea has been done by someone else living the dream you should have led.

 Attitude of action

-Sara Blakely is an American billionaire businesswoman, and founder of Spanx, an American underwear maker.
-Forced to wear tights in the hot Floridian climate for her sales role, Blakely disliked the appearance of the seamed foot whilst wearing a skirt, and experimented by cutting off the feet of her tights.
+Sara Blakely is an American billionaire businesswoman and founder of Spanx, an American underwear maker.
+Forced to wear tights in the hot Floridian climate for her sales role, Blakely disliked the appearance of the seamed foot whilst wearing a skirt and experimented by cutting off the feet of her tights.

-At age 27, Blakely spent the next two years and $5,000 savings researching and developing her hosiery idea, using her credit card to purchase the “Spanx” trademark for US$150.
+At age 27, Blakely spent the next two years and $5,000 in savings researching and developing her hosiery idea, using her credit card to purchase the “Spanx” trademark for US$150.
 She presented her idea to most of America’s hosiery mills and was turned away.
 She met with an American department store representative who agreed to sell her product in seven stores.
 Bloomingdales, Saks and Bergdorf Goodman soon followed.
 In November 2000, Oprah Winfrey named Spanx her “Favourite Thing”, leading to a significant rise in popularity and sales.
 In 2001, Blakely signed a contract with QVC, the home shopping channel, and sold 8,000 pairs in the first six minutes of operation.

 Do you have an attitude of action?